biggproject/biggdocs/Modelling.md

 * _scoring_: <code>string</code>.
 A string representing the scoring function to use.
 * _cv_splitter_outer_: <code>Generator</code>.
 This parameter is a generator coming from a partitioning function of the library which yields couples of _k_ training sets and test sets indices, each couple representing one split.
-This splitter is related to the outer loop of cross-validation and generally has a _k_ lower than or equal to the inner. d
+This splitter is related to the outer loop of cross-validation and generally has a _k_ lower than or equal to the inner.
 * _cv_splitter_inner_: <code>Generator</code>.
 This parameter is a generator coming from a partitioning function of the library which yields couples of _k_ training sets and test sets indices, each couple representing one split.
 This splitter is related to the inner loop of cross-validation for the hyper-parameter tuning and for the final model tuning